 The Company also has additional plans for post-retirement benefits for certain key executives.
 The Company has acquired insurance policies, with the bank subsidiary as owner and beneficiary, which it may use as a source to pay potential benefits to the plan participants.
-These contracts are carried at their cash surrender value, which amounted to \$3,115,923 and \$2,288,322 at December 31, 2023 and 2022, respectively.
-The present value of accumulated benefits under these plans using an interest rate of 3.50% at December 31, 2023 and 2022, respectively, and the projected unit cost method has been accrued.
-The accrual amounted to \$1,593,985 and \$1,646,068 at December 31, 2023 and 2022, respectively, and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$3,304,283 and \$3,115,923 at December 31, 2024 and 2023, respectively.
+The present value of accumulated benefits under these plans using an interest rate of 5.00% and 3.50% at December 31, 2024 and 2023, respectively, and the projected unit cost method has been accrued.
+The accrual amounted to \$1,484,904 and \$1,593,985 at December 31, 2024 and 2023, respectively, and is included in Employee and director benefit plans liabilities.

 Additionally, there are two endorsement split dollar policies, with the bank subsidiary as owner and beneficiary, which provide a guaranteed death benefit to the participants' beneficiaries.
-These contracts are carried at their cash surrender value, which amounted to \$334,346 and \$329,684 at December 31, 2023 and 2022, respectively.
-The present value of accumulated benefits under these plans using an interest rate of 3.50% at December 31, 2023 and 2022, respectively, and the projected unit cost method has been accrued.
-The accrual amounted to \$114,269 and \$111,217 at December 31, 2023 and 2022, respectively, and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$338,527 and \$334,346 at December 31, 2024 and 2023, respectively.
+The present value of accumulated benefits under these plans using an interest rate of 5.00% and 3.50% at December 31, 2024 and 2023, respectively, and the projected unit cost method has been accrued.
+The accrual amounted to \$114,871 and \$114,269 at December 31, 2024 and 2023, respectively, and is included in Employee and director benefit plans liabilities.

 The Company has additional plans for post-retirement benefits for directors.
 The Company has acquired insurance policies, with the bank subsidiary as owner and beneficiary, which it may use as a source to pay potential benefits to the plan participants.
-These contracts are carried at their cash surrender value, which amounted to \$188,851 and \$180,559 at December 31, 2023 and 2022, respectively.
-The present value of accumulated benefits under these plans using an interest rate of 3.50% at December 31, 2023 and 2022, respectively, and the projected unit cost method has been accrued.
-The accrual amounted to \$218,853 and \$219,540 at December 31, 2023 and 2022, respectively, and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$197,771 and \$188,851 at December 31, 2024 and 2023, respectively.
+The present value of accumulated benefits under these plans using an interest rate of 5.00% and 3.50% at December 31, 2024 and 2023, respectively, and the projected unit cost method has been accrued.
+The accrual amounted to \$217,422 and \$218,853 at December 31, 2024 and 2023, respectively, and is included in Employee and director benefit plans liabilities.

 The Company provides post-retirement health insurance to certain of its retired employees.
 Employees are eligible to participate in the retiree health plan if they retire from active service no earlier than age 60.
 In addition, the employee must have at least 25 continuous years of service with the Company immediately preceding retirement.
 However, any active employee who was at least age 65 as of January 1, 1995, does not have to meet the 25 years of service requirement.
 The Company reserves the right to modify, reduce or eliminate these health benefits.
 The Company has chosen to not offer this post-retirement benefit to individuals entering the employment of the Company after December 31, 2006.
 Employees who are eligible and enroll in the bank subsidiary's group medical and dental health care plans upon their retirement must enroll in Medicare Parts A, B and D when first eligible upon their retirement from the bank subsidiary.
-This results in the bank subsidiary's programs being secondary insurance coverage for retired employees and any dependent(s), if applicable, while Medicare Parts A and B will be their primary coverage, and Medicare Part D will be the sole and exclusive prescription drug benefit plan for retired employees.
+This results in the bank subsidiary insurance coverage for retired employees and any dependent(s), if applicable, while Medicare Parts A and B will be their primary coverage, and Medicare Part D will be the sole and exclusive prescription drug benefit plan for retired employees.